Best Umbrella Insurance Policies for 2021

 How does umbrella insurance work?

 Generally, businesses and rental property owners should consider umbrella insurance, as well as individuals and families with a net worth of $1 million or more.

 According to the Insurance Information Institute, $1 million in umbrella coverage can cost as little as $150 and as much as $300 annually.
 Higher coverage tends to cost less— about $50-$75 per additional $1 million— since claims that large are rare.

 In choosing the best umbrella insurance options, we evaluated company credit ratings to evaluate their overall strength as a business.
 We consulted ratings as reported by A.M.
 Best, the Insurance Information Institute, and Kiplinger’s Umbrella Insurance Calculator.
-We also took into account customer satisfaction, availability, coverage limits, and costs for both personal and business umbrella policies, in addition to reviewing insurance company offerings.
+We also took into account customer satisfaction, availability, coverage limits, and costs for both personal and business policies, in addition to reviewing carrier offerings.